cs-uob/COMS20012/docs/README.md

 ## Reading Material

 As part of the unit, you will be referred to chapter in books to read.
-We give full reference bellow.
+We give full reference below.

 - [Security part] W. Stallings, **Cryptography and Network Security: Principles and Practice** (Published by Pearson, 2020)